WillRod42/fizz-buzz/README.md

 Describe: getRange()

-Test: Should return an array of all whole numbers up to given maximum
+Test: "Should return an array of all whole numbers up to given maximum"
 Code: getRange(5);
 Expected Output: [1, 2, 3, 4, 5]

-Test: Should return an array with an element of 0 if given max is 0
+Test: "Should return an array with an element of 0 if given max is 0"
 Code: getRange(0);
 Expected Output: [0]